 A copy of a diary kept on Henry R. Schoolcraft’s expedition to the source of the Mississippi River in 1832 and throughout Boutwell’s residence as missionary to the Ojibwe at Leech Lake.
 Includes rough notes made by J. Fletcher Williams at the time of an interview with Boutwell and reminiscent of the latter’s life as a missionary, two autobiographical articles by Boutwell, a letter received from his father-in-law, Ramsay Crooks, in 1836, and copies of two letters written by Boutwell in 1832.

-MNHS call number: See the finding aid in the library (P2528).
+MNHS call number: See more information in the catalog record (P2528).

 Gale Family Library